 - Avoid underwire bras

 Sensitive and tender breasts: Hormones in your body are preparing your breasts for lactation.
 The milk ducts are growing and being stretched as they fill with milk early in pregnancy.
 All this causes your breasts to be more sensitive, particularly your nipples.
-This can be a bonus for your sex life or can cause you discomfort.
+This may cause you discomfort.

 What about breast cancer?

 Continuing with self-breast exams during pregnancy is important.
-Unfortunately, during pregnancy it is more difficult to accomplish because of all the changes your breasts are going through.
-Your breasts are growing in size, are tender, and sometimes may even be lumpy due to all the preparations for your baby.
+Unfortunately, during pregnancy, it is more difficult to accomplish because of all the changes your breasts are going through.
+Your breasts are growing in size, are tender, and sometimes may even be lumpy.
 It is still important for you to examine your breasts during pregnancy every 4-5 weeks.

 Compiled using information from the following sources: